About This Opportunity

 Aligning with “a just transition to net zero”:

-As development strategies that go further than just climate considerations, many LT-LEDS prominently feature broader development goals such as poverty reduction, energy security, green jobs, and gender equality, alongside emissions reduction and climate adaptation goals/targets.
+As development strategies go further than just climate considerations, many LT-LEDS prominently feature broader development goals such as poverty reduction, energy security, green jobs, and gender equality, alongside emissions reduction and climate adaptation goals/targets.
 These considerations are often reflected through a “long-term vision.”
 Integrating the LT-LEDS vision and/or just and equitable transition considerations into the NDC ensures that the long-term vision of a country also influences short-term planning.
 This helps support mitigation (and adaptation) efforts that benefit society, improving buy-in for both the NDC and LT-LEDS.
 This, in turn, supports successful implementation.
 A crucial part of understanding societal needs concerning a just transition ensuring they are adequately addressed/reflected in the NDC) is stakeholder engagement – see “Route: Mobilizes All-of-Government and All-of-Society” and “Route: Delivers a Just and Equitable Transition.”

 Aligning short-term actions with long-term goals: